Tpixelminer/Mineplex-Superpaintball-Texture-Pack/README.md

 6. Select the resource pack and start playing!

-These are some pictures of it:
+7.These are some pictures of it:

 ![2016-09-01_13 26 09](https://cloud.githubusercontent.com/assets/17729491/18177680/56d91f78-7049-11e6-80a3-d80c4779d89d.png)